Place

 The Conservancy was a strong supporter of the Ozawa boarding houses throughout the designation process.

-The Ozawa boarding houses brought together Japanese American community members, tenants rights advocates, and preservationists to illuminate the lives of ordinary and extraordinary Japanese American Angelinos, and to protect crucial affordable housing units for elderly tenants.
+The Ozawa boarding houses brought together Japanese American community members, tenants rights advocates, and preservationists to illuminate the lives of ordinary and extraordinary Japanese American Angelenos, and to protect crucial affordable housing units for elderly tenants.
 These houses show why preservation matters for places with deep cultural and social meaning that may not be architecturally significant.
 It serves as an example for other efforts to preserve older and affordable housing in L.A.

 Timeline